 We stayed at the La Clef Louvre on our first trip with our kids and it was a perfect location (opposite the Comédie-Française theatre and the Grand Louvre museum, and only a few minutes away from the Opéra).
 During our most recent trip we rented a small apartment in the Le Marais area of Paris.
 And for a previous trip, we rented (again through VRBO) an apartment near the Les Sablon Metro Station and the Bois de Boulogne park.
 Hotels in Paris are generally expensive, and using VRBO or AirBnB to find an apartment in a good location is one option to keep costs down.
 You can cook some of your own meals and keep drinks and snacks in your apartment.
 Eating in sometimes can save a lot of money and your waistline.
 We find that after a few days of eating out we are dying to just have something simple.
 Do your due diligence and read the reviews when renting a place to make sure it will meet your needs.
 There are a number of reliable apartment rental companies available, you should make sure your selection will be in a good location and would meet your needs & budget.
 We suggest that you try to find accommodations near a metro station, as that will simplify your trips around the city.
 See our tips below about where to obtain a Metro ticket.

-NOTE: As of this moment (7/25/2022) Google Search shows that there are over 2,800 hotels in the city of Paris.
+NOTE: As of this moment (8/24/2023) Google Search shows that there are over 2,949 hotels in the city of Paris.
 Even more if you include the metropolitan area and my point here is that many of these hotels are expensive.
 But if your goal is to go to Paris just to enjoy an expensive hotel instead of seeing this beautiful city, then you should go right ahead and do what is right for you & your budget.
-If your goal is to be comfortable and to be relatively close to a Paris Metro Station, then do yourself a favor and look at sites like VRBO or Airbnb.
+If your goal is to be comfortable and to be relatively close to a Paris Metro Station, then do yourself a favor and click one of the buttons or links below to do your own search.

 The Louvre Museum